 Richard Bannan is Musical Director of Petros Singers, a Lay-Clerk of St George’s Chapel, Windsor Castle, and Head of Singing at King’s College School, Wimbledon, alongside pursuing a career as a soloist and consort singer.
 He began singing at an early age as a chorister of St Paul’s Cathedral before reading music at Clare College, Cambridge, where he was a choral scholar.

-Since then he has held conducting positions at the Yehudi Menuhin School, where he notably conducted a programme of works by Sir Peter Maxwell Davies in front of the composer, as well as working with the Eton Choral Courses, Reading Phoenix Choir, Rodolfus Choir, Bloxham School Chapel Choir, the Chamber Choir of the Pilgrim’s School, Winchester, the Polish National Youth Choir and the Baroque Week Summer School.
+During his time at Cambridge, Richard formed his own chamber choir to perform a variety of works such as Parry’s Songs of Farewell and Richard Strauss’ Der Abend.
+Since then, he has been Choral Director at the Yehudi Menuhin School, where he notably conducted a programme of works by Sir Peter Maxwell Davies in front of the composer, as well as working with the Eton Choral Courses, BBC Symphony Chorus, Wimbledon Choral Society, Polish National Youth Choir and the Baroque Week Summer School.

-Richard was musical director of the Yateley Choral Society from 2012-2016 with whom he conducted performances of the Bach and Chilcott St John Passions, the Brahms, Fauré, Duruflé and Rutter Requiems, mass settings by Haydn, Rossini and Jenkins, as well as the world premiere of Graham Ross’ An Imperial Elegy, which was written especially for the society.
-He has also directed projects with the Gabrieli Consort, including performances of Handel’s Coronation Anthems at Hampton Court Palace and a madrigal recital at the Dartington International Summer School.
+As Musical Director of the Yateley Choral Society from 2012 to 2016, he conducted performances of the Bach and Chilcott St John Passions, the Brahms, Fauré, Duruflé and Rutter Requiems, Mass settings by Haydn and Jenkins, as well as the world premiere of Graham Ross’ An Imperial Elegy, written especially for the society.
+As Musical Director of Woking Choral Society from 2019 to 2022, he directed Handel’s Messiah, Vivaldi’s Gloria, Mozart’s C Minor Mass and Rossini’s Petite Messe Solennelle.